- Art of the Sentence

 News & Events

-reKiosk: A conversation with founder Aziz Isham
+reKiosk: An Interview with Founder Aziz Isham

 The eBook marketplace is, if not in its infancy anymore, at least in its toddling years.
 New devices are still emerging, regulations are still being hashed out, pricing is—more or less—being determined by that one asshole kid that’s bigger than everyone else and has cooler toys.
 As a small press that’s always lived and died by word of mouth and the enthusiastic handselling of booksellers, we’ve found it scary to see more and more readers deciding what book they’re going to pick up based on gameable algorithms and paid advertising.
 We were excited, then, to hear about reKiosk, a new Brooklyn-based startup that operates more like a flea market than a big-box store.